aderawmolla/Aderaw_Molla_BITSr01/README.md

 # Aderaw_Molla_BITSr01
-this is portfolio for hahu jobs training
+this is portfolio for HahuJobs(Minab) training